nchenevey1/gimp-comfy-tools/README.md

 # GIMP Plugins with ComfyUI

 GIMP plugins that communicate with ComfyUI.
+TODO: Tutorial on how to add websocket to GIMP 3, new videos to demonstrate the GIMP 3 plugins.

 * <a href="#plugins">GIMP Plugins Basic Instructions</a>
 * <a href="#info">General Information</a>